island-is/island.is/libs/auth-api-lib/seeders/README.md

 ## Error Handling and Create/Update Logic

-Helpers handle and log database errors mainly related to unique index conflicts.
-This allows seeding and IDS admin-defined data coexistence.
+Helpers handle and log database errors, mainly related to unique index conflicts.
+This allows coexisting seeded and IDS admin-defined data.
 Migrations add new rows/relations but do not update existing data.

 For instance, if client X is specified with scopes A and B, and X with A already exists in `dev`, the migration adds scope B. Client X might still be created in `staging` and `prod` if absent.